Dan-Q/spies-guidebook-pocket-code-card/README.md

 This repository contains a HTML+JS implementation of the cipher, plus a printable PDF for easily making a paper-based variant.
 An explanatory blog post will follow.

+## Try it

+You can try it online at https://danq.dev/spy-pocket-code/

 ## Usage

 To use the digital version, open `index.html` in your browser.
 Select two key cards using the dropdowns (you'll see a preview of them), and type your message into the first of the two text boxes below.
 The output will be shown in the second text box.
 As a symmetric cipher, use the same process to decode: put ciphertext in the top box, get plaintext out of the bottom.